kdubois/netatmo-java-mcp/README.md

 # Netatmo Weather Station API

-A Quarkus REST client for connecting to the Netatmo Weather Station API and retrieving weather data.
+A Quarkus REST AND MCP Server that connects to the Netatmo Weather Station API and retrieves weather data.

 ## Features